 Your first session will be 60 minutes in length.
 During this time, your therapist will want to learn about what brings you in, your current and past experiences, relationships, strengths, and goals.
 Based on this evaluation, your therapist will share with you her impressions about what your work together might entail.
 You will be able to ask any questions about this process, voice preferences or concerns.
 You will find that empathy, nonjudgment and positive regard are cornerstones of our approach to psychotherapy.
 It is very important that you find a therapist with whom you feel comfortable; the first session will help you determine if your therapist is the right fit for you.

 What are the pros and cons of using insurance benefits to pay for psychotherapy?

 Using your insurance policy to pay for psychotherapy allows you to substantially reduce your cost per session.
 This being said, there are certain disadvantages associated with utilizing your insurance benefits that you should be aware of.
 In order to pay for services, insurance companies mandate that we provide a clinical diagnosis and sometimes release additional information such as a treatment plan or copies of your clinical record.
 We will make every effort to release the minimum information needed to satisfy such requests.
 Some clients are uncomfortable with this limit of confidentiality and choose to pay for services privately.

 Hours vary by clinician.
 We offer morning, afternoon and evening appointments Monday through Friday.
 We also offer morning and afternoon appointments on Saturdays and Sundays.

 What is your cancellation policy?

 The time that is allotted for your therapy session is reserved for you.
 For this reason, we require a 24 hour cancellation notice.
-Appointments cancelled with less than a 24 hour notice will incur a charge of $100.
+Appointments cancelled with less than a 24 hour notice will incur a full session charge.